-a person participates in a meaningful activity or interaction with any element of their environment
+a person participates in a meaningful activity or interaction with any element of his/her environment

 the Whole Person and his/her desire to live a meaningful life

-Produces an action that ENCOURAGES an elder to participate in meaningful interaction with his/her environment
+Produces an action that ENCOURAGES an Elder to participate in meaningful interactions with his/her environment

 (Erikson et al., 1986: Kivnick & Stoffel, 2005)

 The Aging, Wellness and the Arts™(AWA) model was developed in 2009 to address the debilitating despair and loneliness often found in communities of older adults who are isolated, experiencing illness and depression and whose health, mobility or economic circumstances result in very low social engagement (Duncan Davis, 2009).
 AWA’s approach is modeled after the Creativity and Aging study conducted by the late Dr. Gene Cohen.
 In 2013, Helen Kivnick (PhD., Professor of Social Work at the University of Minnesota) and Linda Duncan Davis (Gerontologist) founded an informal collaboration to enhance creative wellness among residents living in 90 Affordable Senior Housing Communities.
 The two recognized the potential complementarity of their two approaches and combined them to create the Art, Wellness and Vital Involvement in Aging™ (AWVIA) model.
 This model is grounded in the longstanding principle of Vital Involvement (VI), defined as meaningful reciprocal engagement with the world outside of the self (Erikson et al., 1986; Kivnick, 2005; Kivnick, 2010; Kivnick & Pruchno, 2010; Kivnick & Stoffel, 2005; Kivnick & Wells, 2014).